-EXPEC 21/22 EXPECTED TIMEFRAME 21/22 22/23 23/24 SUCCESS MEASURE RELATED ACTION AREAS 11 Conduct regular engagement with LGBTQIA+ stakeholders and community to ensure the City of Perth continues to meet the expectations of the community.
-11.1 Continue to engage the LGBTQIA+ Advisory Group permanently to monitor the implementation of the LGBTQIA+ Plan and expand the scope to advise on more City projects, as appropriate. Χ X Χ Advisory Group made permanent, meeting quarterly at a minimum.
+0 = 0 = 0 = ACTION EXPEC 21/22 EXPECTED TIMEFRAME 21/22 22/23 23/24 SUCCESS MEASURE RELATED ACTION AREAS 11 Conduct regular engagement with LGBTQIA+ stakeholders and community to ensure the City of Perth continues to meet the expectations of the community.
+11.1 Continue to engage the LGBTQIA+ Advisory Group or similar to monitor the implementation of the LGBTQIA+ Plan and expand the scope to advise on more City projects, as appropriate. Χ X Χ Advisory Group or similar, meeting quarterly at a minimum.
 11.2 Incorporate LGBTQIA+ engagement in the City's Stakeholder Engagement Framework to ensure LGBTQIA+ voices are represented in all City projects. Х LGBTQIA+ engagement added to Stakeholder Engagement Framework.
 12 All City employees to complete mandatory LGBTQIA+ ally training.
-12.1 Frontline staff, Human Resources (HR), Managerial Leadership Team (MLT) and Executive Leadership Team (ELT) to complete mandatory LGBTQIA+ ally training workshop with a refresher every two years.
-X X Χ 95% completion of training workshop by frontline staff, HR, MLT and ELT.
+12.1 Frontline staff, Human Resources (HR), Managerial Leadership Team (MLT) and Executive Leadership Team (ELT) to complete mandatory LGBTQIA+ ally training workshop with a refresher every two years. Χ X Χ 95% completion of training workshop by frontline staff, HR, MLT and ELT.
 Education

-A B ACTION EXPEC 21/22 EXPECTED TIMEFRAME 21/22 22/23 23/24 SUCCESS MEASURE RELATED ACTION AREAS 12.2 Develop a module on City Learn for new and existing employees which covers diversity and inclusion, LGBTQIA+ ally training and highlights the City's commitment to the LGBTQIA+ community through relevant policies and procedures to contribute to a safe working environment. Х Х Module developed and incorporated into induction.
+= = = = ACTI ON EXPEC 21/22 TED TIME 22/23 FRAME 23/24 SUCCESS MEASURE RELATED ACTION AREAS 12.2 Develop a module on City Learn for new and existing employees which covers diversity and inclusion, LGBTQIA+ ally training and highlights the City's commitment to the LGBTQIA+ community through relevant policies and procedures to contribute to a safe working environment.
+X Χ Module developed and incorporated into induction.
 Education 12.3 All staff to complete mandatory online module as developed in Action 12.2, with a refresher every two years. Χ Χ Χ 90% completion of online training by staff.
 Education 12.4 All customer facing City volunteers to complete LGBTQIA+ ally training workshop.
 X Χ 95% completion of training workshop by customer facing City volunteers.
-Education 13 All Elected Members, Committee Members and Candidates to complete mandatory LGBTQIA+ ally training.
-13.1 Current Elected Members and Committee Members to complete LGBTQIA+ally training workshop. Х 100% completion of training workshop by current Elected Members and Committee Members.
+Education 13 All Elected Members and Committee Members to complete mandatory LGBTQIA+ ally training.
+13.1 Current Elected Members and Committee Members to complete LGBTQIA+ ally training workshop. Х 100% completion of training workshop by current Elected Members and Committee Members.
 Education